 Stay organized

-Have one folder where you save everything.
 Use an intuitive versioning system.
-If you use dates to keep track of versions, append your documents with the ISO convention of YYYY-MM-DD.
+I like revision # then version # (eg r00 v01).
+Many people use dates.
+If you use dates to keep track of versions, append your documents with the ISO8601 date convention of YYYY-MM-DD.
 Trust me.
 Lots of details on this post.

 Have realistic goals and stick to deadlines

-- Week 3 – Baseline characteristics.
+- Generate baseline characteristics.
 Describe in results.

-- Week 6 – Secondary analyses.
+- Complete secondary analyses.
 Describe in results.

 Managing your mentor: Send reminder emails more frequently than you probably realize